Accessibility of lifts – Usability for persons with visual impairment.

 The current situation

-16/10/2017 - In spite of those activities, the situation in autumn 2017 is, that EN 81-70 for accessible lifts will presumably be published with insufficient contrast requirements for signage on operating elements.
+04/10/2018 - In spite of those activities, the update of standard EN 81-70 for accessible lifts, published on 16 May 2018, was disappointing as expected.
+It contains insufficient contrast requirements for operating buttons.
 In the long term, the aim will be to lobby for (sufficient) accessibility requirements to be included in the basic lift standard EN 81-20 instead of having a separate standard for accessibility, which is not even applied at the moment in most European countries.
-At the same time it will be important to raise awareness for the lack of accessibility of several solutions that are already on the market and implemented (e.g. sensor and touch screen devices) and demand to either improve or avoid them.
+At the same time it will be important to raise awareness about the lack of accessibility of several solutions that are already on the market and implemented (e.g. sensor and touch screen devices) and demand to either improve or avoid them.
 From a legal point of view, the European Lifts Directive, which is currently being revised, will play an important role.
 EDF is involved in the process and will consult EBU when necessary.
+Besides, we will closely monitor the approval in national standardisation organisations of the European Draft standard EN 17161 about Accessibility following a Design for All approach.
+The deadline for this was October 2018.